Basis-Theory/basistheory-integration-guides/collections/guides/quickstart/get_started.md

 ## Run the Application

 Run the application by using the following command

 ```html
 make token
 ```

 ## Insert Application API Key

-When the app starts add the API key you generated in Step 2.
+When the app starts add the API key you generated the `Create an Application` step.

 ![Screenshot of sample app api key](/assets/images/quickstart/step_6.png "Screenshot of sample app api key")